lcroy/ToD4IR/README.md

 ## IRWOZ
-Industrial Robots Domain Wizard-of-Oz dataset (IRWOZ), a fully-labeled dialogue dataset of human-human conversations spanning over two domains (Robot Assembly, Robot Delivery).
+Industrial Robots Domain Wizard-of-Oz dataset (IRWOZ), a fully-labeled dialogue dataset of human-human conversations spanning over four domains (Product Assembly, Transportation, Mapping, Relocation).
 At a size of xxx dialogues, it aims to provide simulated dialogues between shop floor worker and industrial robots to support language-assisted Human Robot Interaction (HRI) in industrial setup.
 To the best of our knowledge, IRWOZ is the first annotated task-oriented corpora for manufacturing domain.